iotaledger/iota.py/.github/CONTRIBUTING.md

 If all [status checks](https://help.github.com/articles/about-status-checks/) pass, and the maintainer approves the PR, it will be merged.

-**Note:** Reviewers may ask you to complete additional work, tests, or other changes before your pull request can be approved and merged.
+**Note:** Reviewers may request changes before your pull request can be approved and merged.
 </details>

 <br>